adityaramesh/svhn_experiments/README.md

 terminated (e.g. by Control-C). `replace` *removes* the directory `models/<model_name>` and creates everything from scratch.

+For example, to train the 5x5 model with the baseline configuration, type

+	th source/drivers/svhn_5x5_baseline.lua -task replace -model 5x5_baseline -device 1

 All of the model pertaining to your model will be stored in `models/<model_name>`.
 This includes the following: